 Does the thought of applying to all the colleges on your list make your head spin?
-It can seem overwhelming, but somehow I managed to apply to 13 schools Early Action without losing my mind.
-So here is my best advice on how to survive college application season.
+It can seem overwhelming, but somehow I managed to apply to 13 schools Early Action...without losing my mind!
+How'd I manage?
+I'll tell you all about it!
+Here's my best advice on how to survive the college application season.

 Talk to your counselor

 My school has a website where you sign up online to schedule appointments with your counselor, and if I could go back in time, I would schedule an appointment with her every two weeks from the beginning of October through the middle of December, because those spots fill up quickly.
 Regardless of whether or not you have questions, checking in with my counselor mentally and paperwork wise made the process a lot easier on both of us.
 And as an added bonus, if some questions do pop up as you apply, your counselor will surely answer them promptly before you mess something up.

 I started sending my common app essay to teachers to edit in September.
 By October, editing appointments were filling up rapidly.
 At schools like mine, there are 700 seniors all trying to apply at the same time, so, again, scheduling appointments early is a lifesaver.
 Having an appointment to meet with an editor may also serve as motivation to write your essays early, so meet early and often.
 Additionally, check out the prompts for all of your schools and see which essays are similar enough that you can use the same one over (with minor revisions, as necessary.)
 I ended up just slightly tweaking a lot of essays instead of totally rewriting.
 Without that, I'm not sure I would've finished in time.